raxshah/Decision-Tree-R/README.md

 4. Modified decision tree to prevent the overfitting by using **'validation set'** prevention method.
 Used a validation set that consists of 25% of the training partition.
 All evaluation is carried out using 10-fold cross-validation.

 5. Modified decision tree to prevent the overfitting by using the **'minimum description length principle'** prevention method.
 All evaluation is carried out using 10-fold cross-validation.

+## Limitation
+1. It will work when all the attributes are Numeric
+2. It will work for Binary classifier only